Political Polarization as a Constraint on Government: Evidence from Corruption

 Date Written: 2011

-Efforts to explain corruption have increased dramatically over the last few years.
-The interest stems from the increasing weight economists assign to corruption when explaining economic growth and from the availability of data that measure it.
-Much of the effort centers on how political institutions influence perceptions of corruption.
-We move this debate in a new and fertile direction by addressing a previously ignored dimension: ideological polarization.
-Specifically, we contend that perceptions of corruption are determined not only by specific institutional features of the political system - elements of voting systems, ballot structures, or the existence of checks and balances - but by who sits at the controls.
-We employ pooled cross-sectional data for a broad variety of countries to test our theoretical argument.
-Contrary to recent findings by both economists and political scientists, we show that ideological polarization is a robust predictor of corruption.
+Efforts to explain corruption have increased dramatically in recent years.
+The interest stems from the increasing weight economists assign to corruption when explaining economic growth.
+A great deal of the research focuses on how political institutions influence perceptions of corruption.
+We move this debate in a new direction by addressing a previously ignored dimension: ideological polarization.
+We contend perceptions of corruption are determined not only by specific institutional features of the political system — such as elements of voting systems, ballot structures, or separation of powers — but by who sits at the controls.
+We employ panel data from a broad variety of countries to test our theoretical argument.
+Contrary to recent findings by both economists and political scientists, we show that ideological polarization predicts perceptions of corruption.

 Suggested Citation: Suggested Citation